 Goodhue County is located within one hour of the three largest cities in Minnesota: Minneapolis, St. Paul, and Rochester.
-The State of Minnesota currently has a strong economy and as a result has a projected \$9.25 billion surplus.
+The State of Minnesota currently has a strong economy and as a result has a projected \$17.5 billion surplus.
 County residents work primarily within the southeastern Minnesota region, either in the County or neighboring Dakota and Olmsted Counties.
-Unemployment decreased significantly in 2021 as compared to the 2020 spike caused by the COVID-19 pandemic.
-Levels in Goodhue County as well as the southeast region remain well below nation-wide levels and has continued to trend down during the first part of 2022.
+Unemployment continued to decrease in 2022 following the spike in 2020 caused by the COVID-19 pandemic.
+Levels in Goodhue County as well as the southeast region remain well below nation-wide levels and has continued to trend down during the first part of 2023.